JohnReid/pyseqan/docs/source/io.rst

     >>> index.save('my-index')

 This will create several (typically many) files with names such as `my-index.bwt`, `my-index.child`, etc...
-One thing to note is that the seqan data structures are often only initialised on first use so it can be worth traversing the entire index before saving, otherwise the index can be saved in an uninitialised state.
+One thing to note is that seqan data structures can be :ref:`lazily initialised <lazy-initialisation>` so it can be worth traversing the entire index before saving, otherwise the index may be saved in an uninitialised state.
 Indexes can be restored from disk using the *load()* method.

 ..  doctest::